Skip to main content

 • New clinical evidence from literature review or PMCF activities contradicts the existing benefit-risk determination

-The reassessment follows the procedures described in GP-013 Risk management and GP-015 Clinical evaluation, and the results are documented in the R-TF-007-003 PSUR and the updated T-015-003 Clinical Evaluation Report.
+The reassessment follows the procedures described in GP-013 Risk management and GP-015 Clinical evaluation, and the results are documented in the PSUR and the updated T-015-003 Clinical Evaluation Report.

 PMCF activities